supercollider/supercollider.github.io/README.md

 To view these pages locally, you must install `jekyll` using the Ruby Gem package manager.
 You will need Ruby Gems of course.

-First, install the standard `bundler` gem which reads Gemfiles and installs isolated gems for a project:
+First, INSTALL the standard `bundler` gem which reads Gemfiles and installs isolated gems for a project:

     gem install bundler